 Resveratrol

 Blueberries are also a source of resveratrol, which has been shown to increase the cytotoxic effects of radiation treatment and the chemotherapy drugs Adriamycin and Taxol against breast cancer.
-Resveratrol also can inhibit aromatase (the synthesis of estrogen from androgens within the body), which is important for reducing growth-stimulatory effects in ER+ breast cancer, and can strengthen the treatment effects of aromatase inhibitors.
-Resveratrol has also been demonstrated to help protect against cisplatin-induced ovarian and uterine damage.
+Resveratrol has also been reported to potentiate tamoxifen treatment and to inhibit aromatase (the synthesis of estrogen from androgens within the body), thereby strengthening the treatment effects of aromatase inhibitors.

 Ursolic acid